vegechick510/FitnessAppXXX/new_mood_tracker.md

 ## Implementation
 The Mood Tracker feature is implemented in mood_tracker() in application.py and integrated with existing logging and analytics modules.

+## Usage
+On top menu of the app, select the mood option, you can input your feeling.